seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 </body>
 ```

+React renders inside HTML.

-But in Next.js App Router:
+But in the Next.js App Router:

 ```text
 React